Editorial Feature

 • Nutrients encapsulated within the nanomaterials of varying nature and chemical composition

-Researchers have stated that the plant root system, which is the gateway for the nutrients, is highly porous to nanomaterials (nano-fertilizers) than conventional fertilizers.
-Stomatal openings in leaves are also reported to favor uptake of nanomaterials and their entry to leaves.
+The plant root system, which is the gateway for the nutrients, is more porous to nanofertilizers than conventional fertilizers.

-Scientists have conducted experiments using the faba bean (Vicia faba), to determine the nanoparticle's efficiency to penetrate the plant system.
-They found that nanoparticles (43 nm in size) could penetrate leaf in large numbers compared to nanoparticles larger than 1.0 nm size.
+Scientists have conducted experiments using the faba bean (Vicia faba), to determine the nanoparticle's efficiency in penetrating the plant system.
+They found that smaller nanoparticles were more efficient at achieving leaf penetration than larger particles.

-Nano-fertilizers are also reported to deliver nutrients through plasmodesmata.
-Plasmodesmata are nano-sized channels of approximately 50–60 nm size used to transport ions between cells.
-Carbon nanotubes and silica nanoparticles are useful tools for transporting and delivering cargoes (nutrients and other important biochemicals) to plants' target site.
+Nanofertilizers also deliver nutrients through plasmodesmata– nano-sized channels of approximately 50–60 nm in size used to transport ions between cells.
+Carbon nanotubes and silica nanoparticles are useful tools for transporting and delivering cargo (nutrients and other important biochemicals) to plants' target sites.

-In a previous study, the amendment of zinc nano-fertilizers significantly increased the yield of peanuts.
-These nano-fertilizers also improve seed production of vegetables.
+In a previous study, the amendment of zinc nanofertilizers significantly increased the yield of peanuts.
+These nanofertilizers also improve the seed production of vegetables.
 Similarly, carbon nanotubes containing fertilizers were reported to decrease the days to germination.
 These nano-fertilizers were also found to promote the development of plant root systems in rice seedlings.

-Despite aiding in sustainable crop production, limitations of nano-fertilizers should be carefully considered before marketing.
+Despite aiding in sustainable crop development, the limitations of nanofertilizers should be carefully considered before marketing.
 The limitations of using nano-fertilizers mainly arise due to the absence of rigorous monitoring and research gaps.

-Some of the drawbacks associated with the use of nano-fertilizers for sustainable crop production are enlisted below.
+Some of the drawbacks associated with the use of nanofertilizers for sustainable crop development are enlisted below.

 • Lack of standardization in the formulation process.
 This brings about different results of the same nanomaterial under various pedoclimatic conditions.